 The institutional framework for this transformation stemmed from the Treasury Agreement in March 1915 and the first Munitions of War Act in July.
-The British system of industrial relations had grown up piecemeal over decades: now an onerous regulatory apparatus was superimposed.
-Strikes and lockouts became illegal in war-producing plants (whether state-owned or private), and workers could not change firm (seeking higher remuneration) without a ‘leaving certificate’ from the previous employer: this process might take six weeks, while earnings were interrupted.
-Profits would be restricted, but dilution would go ahead, though only in factories producing war material for the government and not for private or commercial purposes (on this point Lloyd George gave public assurances); and pre-1914 practices would return once peace was restored.
-This latter point mattered particularly for the ASE, as the oldest and biggest engineering union and principal representative of the skilled employees.
+The British system of industrial relations had grown up piecemeal over decades: now an onerous regulatory apparatus was superimposed on it.
+Strikes and lockouts became illegal in war-producing plants (whether state-owned or private), and workers could not change firm (seeking higher remuneration) without a ‘leaving certificate’ from the previous employer: this might take six weeks, while earnings were interrupted.
+Profits would be restricted, but dilution would go ahead, though only in factories producing war material for the government and not for private or commercial purposes (on this Lloyd George gave public assurances); and pre-1914 practices would return once peace was restored.
+This latter point mattered particularly for the ASE, as the biggest engineering union and principal representative of the skilled employees.
 A convention of reserving particular tasks and roles for workers who had served their terms as apprentices and journeymen underpinned the skilled men’s earnings and status.
-Lloyd George recognized that the Government was asking them to forfeit rights and privileges that they had won over long struggle.
+Lloyd George recognized that the Government was asking them to forfeit advantages gained through long struggle.
 J. T. Murphy (the leading intellectual of the shop stewards’ movement), described the workers as ‘custodians’ of the jobs and benefits that their brothers at the Front deserved to regain after the peace.
-A representative of the Boilermakers desired a guarantee of ‘the conditions which our fathers fought for, which we have fought for and which our sons are going to fight for’.
 According to James Brownlie, the Chair of the ASE Executive Council, ‘we … in response to the call of the nation, have relaxed our hard-won and traditionally cherished trade rights and allowed people to come into our trade who have no legitimate right to be in our trade, to assist the nation in its hour of need’.
-No one, remarked the labour press, suggested dilution for clergymen, doctors, or lawyers.
+A representative of the Boilermakers desired a guarantee of ‘the conditions which our fathers fought for, which we have fought for and which our sons are going to fight for’..
+No one, it was noted, suggested dilution for clergymen, doctors, or lawyers.

 More radical wartime readjustment was forced on engineering than on any other British industry.
 Even so, opposition to dilution was muted, and most determined on Clydeside.
 After the authorities deported the leaders of the Glasgow resistance in March 1916, the Munitions Ministry believed dilution was being implemented and relations with the unions had improved.
-That summer and autumn, however, a fresh crisis developed over ‘man-power’ (the term was a wartime coinage), and at this time the policy changes that would trigger the 1917 unrest originated.
+That summer and autumn, however, a fresh crisis developed over ‘man-power’ (the term was a wartime coinage), and at this time the policy changes that triggered the 1917 unrest originated.
 Military conscription had tightened the labour market, as did the terrible casualties during the Battle of the Somme.
-At the same time, although the struggle to raise munitions output was largely won, more complex demands were emerging for aircraft, tanks, and heavy guns.
-In August 1916 the Cabinet established an inter-departmental Manpower Distribution Board (MDB) under Austen Chamberlain, to adjudicate between the War Office, the Admiralty, the Munitions Ministry, and civilian industry, agriculture, and mining.
-The MDB asked the Munitions Ministry to relinquish 120,000 men, and the Ministry tried to ration out the remaining skilled engineers by applying dilution to private and commercial business, in violation of Lloyd George’s earlier pledges.
+At the same time, although the struggle to raise munitions output had largely been won, more complex demands were now emerging for aircraft, tanks, and heavy guns.
+In August 1916 the Cabinet established a Manpower Distribution Board (MDB) under Austen Chamberlain, to adjudicate between the War Office, the Admiralty, the Munitions Ministry, and civilian output.
+The MDB asked the Munitions Ministry to relinquish 120,000 men, and the Ministry tried to ration out the remaining skilled engineers by applying dilution - in violation of Lloyd George’s earlier pledges - to private and commercial business.